Everlasting Kingdom: Unraveling the Bible’s Secrets

 It was attitudes like this that were responsible for everyone, except Caleb and Joshua who had fled Egypt, ending up dying in the wilderness.
 Only the young people born in the wilderness entered into the promised land.

-Hebrews 3:16-18 But who was it who heard and angered Him? wasn’t it virtually everyone who Moses led out of Egypt.
+Hebrews 3:16-18 But who was it who heard and angered Him?
+Wasn’t it virtually everyone who Moses led out of Egypt.
 17 Who was He disgusted with for forty years, other than the ones who had sinned and whose corpses fell in the wilderness?
 18 And who did He swear would never enter His place of rest, but those who refused to believe?

 Jeremiah recorded the culling of the wickedest of the wicked—false shepherds of Yehovah’s own flock.
 The essence of the chapter is summed up in this passage: